mozilla-mobile/ScrollingCardView/README.md

 * iOS 9.0+

 ### Installation
-ExpandingCardView is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:
+ExpandingCardView is *not yet* available through [CocoaPods](http://cocoapods.org).
+When it is, to install it, simply add the following line to your Podfile:

 ```ruby
 pod "ExpandingCardView"